ultraUltei/ArduinoMiniShell/README.md

 PIN 13
 state: DOWN

-makefile
-Copia
-Modifica

 ### `read <number>`
-Read the analog value of a pin (0-1023).
+Read the analog value of an analogic pin (0-1023).

 **Example:**
 arduino:~$ read 4
 Reading A4
 value: 512

-css
-Copia
-Modifica

 ### `list`
 Display the current status of all configured pins.